procedural-build/sustainabilitytool-docs/content/User guidance/4_How to use the Tool | Admin.md

 ## Indicators

+Gauges of performance that gives the user and understanding of how their project is performing in specific measures areas.

 ### Create Indicators

+TBC

 ### Editing Indicators

+TBC

 ### Setting Targets

+1. As a Client User, you can set targets and performance thresholds for your Project indicators.
+These inform the Red, Amber, Green rating you see on your Project’s Sustainability Issues and indicator panels.

+2. Targets can be set at a Corporate (Business Unit), Project and Reporting Package level, allowing you to easily dig down into your project supply-chain to see where targets are and are not being met and who is responsible.

+3. To set your targets/thresholds, you will firstly need to decide if you want these to be set at a Business unit, Project or Reporting package level.
+Once you have decided, navigate to the dashboard at that level.

+4. On the dashboard, you should firstly click on the Sustainability issue panel your indicator is within.
+Clicking the issues panel will show all the indicators that are set up in that field.

+5. You then need to click on the indicator you wish to set a target for, to make sure it is only showing the performance data for that indicator in the graph below.

+6. At this stage, two boxes should appear below the table beneath the heading, “Set Target and Thresholds”

+7. You can then use the two boxes to input your indicator target and/or threshold

+Note: The tool will automatically pick up whether ‘good’ performance is being above or below the target value (i.e. do you want to be above a certain limit or stay below it).
+If the Red/Amber Threshold value is set higher than the Target value, then the Tool will automatically know that you want your project to have metric scores below the target vale.

 ## Conversion Factors

+Conversion factors enable to calculate a metric from sub-metrics in a different unit e.g. 'scope 3 carbon emissions' in CO2e from the sub-metric 'non-hazardous waste' in tonnes.

+To add or edit multiple conversion factors, please contact charles.naud@actionsustainability.com

 ### Add conversion factors

+1. Go to your project home

+2. In the Admin menu, select 'Metrics'

+3. Click the settings icon on the same row as the sub-metric you wish to apply a conversion factor against.
+Click 'Add conversion factor'

+4. Specify the conversion factor to be applied for calculating one unit of the 'parent' metric from one unit of the sub-metric.
+Click 'Submit'

 ### Editing Conversion factors

+1. Go to your project home

+2. In the Admin menu, select 'Metrics'

+3. Click the settings icon on the same row as the sub-metric you wish to edit the conversion factor.
+Click 'Edit/show conversion factor'

+4. Modify the conversion factor to be applied for calculating one unit of the 'parent' metric from one unit of the sub-metric.
+Click 'Submit'

 ## Targets and Thresholds

 ### Setting Targets and Thresholds

+As a Client User, you can set targets and performance thresholds for your Project indicators.
+These inform the Red, Amber, Green rating you see on your Project’s Sustainability Issues and indicator panels.

+Targets can be set at a Corporate (Business Unit), Project and Reporting Package level, allowing you to easily dig down into your project supply-chain to see where targets are and are not being met and who is responsible.

+To set your targets/thresholds, you will firstly need to decide if you want these to be set at a Business unit, Project or Reporting package level.
+Once you have decided, navigate to the dashboard at that level.

+1. On the dashboard, you should firstly click on the Sustainability issue panel your indicator is within.
+Clicking the issues panel will show all the indicators that are set up in that field.

+2. You then need to click on the indicator you wish to set a target for, to make sure it is only showing the performance data for that indicator in the graph below.

+3. At this stage, two boxes should appear below the table beneath the heading, “Set Target and Thresholds”

+4. You can then use the two boxes to input your indicator target and./or threshold

+Note: The tool will automatically pick up whether ‘good’ performance is being above or below the target value (i.e. do you want to be above a certain limit or stay below it).
+If the Red/Amber Threshold value is set higher than the Target value, then the Tool will automatically know that you want your project to have metric scores below the target vale

 ### Editing Targets & Thresholds

+TBC

 ## Templates

+TBC

 ### Creating templates

+TBC

 ### Using templates

+TBC

 ### Editing templates

+TBC